panoply/esthetic/docs/src/rules/liquid/commentNewline.md

   - true
 ---

+::: grid col-8 p-100

 # Comment Newline

 Inserts a new line above comment tags.
 When enabled the rule will add a newline even if `preserveLine` is set to `0`.
 The rule will not inject new lines when the previous expression is determined to already contain a new line.

-::: note
+The `commentNewline` rule is disabled (`false`) by default.
+Newline insertion will not be applied to comments blocks in the sample.

-Liquid line type comments are currently not supported by this rule.
+> Liquid line type comments are currently not supported by this rule.
 Only block type Liquid tokens will be handled.

 :::

-# Rule Options

-The `commentNewline` rule is disabled (`false`) by default.
-Newline insertion will not be applied to comments blocks in the sample.
+---

 ::: rule 👍